-Get yourself the right pair of high-performance cycling shoes and your riding immediately becomes both more comfortable and more efficient.
+Get yourself the best road cycling shoes and your riding immediately becomes both more comfortable and more efficient.
 While you can cycle in a pair of trainers, we’re going to assume for the sake of this article that you want to ride in dedicated cycling shoes.
 Cycling shoes are designed to be light and stiff for efficient pedalling, usually with mesh panels to keep your feet cool in the summer, and with a sole that's designed to be compatible with clipless pedals.

 Carbon fibre soles are common, and most manufacturers have some way of rating sole stiffness; these shoes are usually at or near the top of the scale.

 Dials, usually from the idea's inventor Boa, are now the dominant closure, but you'll also find ratchet buckles, Velcro straps and laces.

 Most shoemakers now use synthetic materials for their uppers; they're tough, durable and easy to care for.